helen307/BCB330/README.md

   * All the tables have the same column names: miRNA name, expressivity sum over all the samples, number of samples selected
 * __get_data_mir_expr/__: contains all the data collection step.
 An example file can be found in the heart/ folder, in html.
 * __images/__: stores images for the final report.
+* __Reference__: Did not keep the references in my journal.
+All references are stored in iid.bib and heart.bib for the html report.